Journey to “artist”

 I experience joy in making art, and I hope to share that joy with the world.

-At home, I really wanted to expose my two toddlers to creativity as a way of being; we had simple tempera paint sticks and canvases available all the time - we would make paintings almost daily.
+2. At the time I had two toddlers.
+I really wanted to expose them to creativity as a way of being; we had simple tempera paint sticks and canvases available all the time - we would make paintings almost daily.
+Then we graduated to watercolor.
+Then sketchbooks with markers.
+Then colored pencils.
 It was amazing to me how the kids would just make marks with total confidence, and be 100% done when they felt like it, and just move on.
-They loved doing this activity together too, like it was a mode of loving each other.
-I would make paintings with them and being together in that creative zone was so special.
-Then we started watercolors and I tried really hard not to think - just make shapes and use colors I wasn’t used to, like the kids were doing.
+They loved doing this activity together too, like it was being in a totally different place together.
+I would make paintings with them and being together in that creative ether was so special.
+When I was showing them watercolors, I tried really hard not to think - just make shapes and use colors, like the kids were doing.
+I mimic’d them.
 I learned from them.
 I loved the bright colors and funny shapes and patterns.
-That first watercolor painting surprised me and was another step into just opening back up to that childish love of art.
+That very first watercolor painting surprised me and was another step into just opening back up to that child-like joy of making art.
+You can see part of it in the photo below.

-Those two experiences - the fabulous gouache teacher, and making art with my kids just sort of unlocked me and I started a daily practice at home.
-I thought, I want to build a body of work.
+Those two experiences - the fabulous gouache teacher, and making art with my kids just sort of unlocked me and I committed to a daily practice at home.
+I thought: I want to build a body of work.
 Then we’ll see where it goes.
 I bought some supplies and set up a table.
 Over time I took over a guest room to have more natural light and more space.
 Now my studio contains my meditation chair and my “office” for my corporate career.
-My art workspace is right in front of the window; I can access the art any time I have spare moments during the day, and spend hours each night.
+I can access the art any time I have spare moments during the day, and spend hours each night.

 If I had to describe my art, I would say - it reflects curiosity about the world - the energy, color, sense of humor and imperfection, connection, and sometimes discomfort that I see and feel daily.
 I transform organic shapes into conversations - the shapes react and respond to each other and the viewer.